 A greenhouse can give you that much-needed flexibility for any form of cultivation.

-Whether you’re renting your plot or not, making improvements can enhance your experience.
+Making improvements to your plot can enhance your experience.
 These allotment ideas will help you make that happen!

 11. Set up a tool storage solution